-OEFA uses economic data in its forecast models and will continue to expand this data in support of the forecast model outlined above and to better understand the local economy.
-Significant items of work for 2015 include:
+OEFA uses economic data in its forecast models and will continue to maintain/expand this data in support of the forecast model outlined above and to better understand the local economy.
+Significant items of work for 2016 include:

-- Use the agreement with the State Employment Security Department to analyze employment data regarding King County organizations. - Continue development of an index of leading indicators.
+- Update the agreement with the State Employment Security Department that allows OEFA to acquire employment data on King County organizations. - Continue to develop and disseminate the KC index of leading indicators.